benderTheCrime/angularjs-groovy/README.md

 ```shell
 groovy [app name] [desired location]
 ```
-and then follow the prompts.
+Follow the prompts.
+Your settings can then be found in the js file settings.js.
 Examples use the boilerplate.

 Projects are built in the desired location with both Grunt and Gulp build scripts.
 To watch:
 ```shell
 grunt